szihai/broker-flat/README.md

 Again, the result should be the same.

 ## Under the hood
-RSocket is an application protocol implementing Reactive Streams.
+RSocket is an application protocol implementing [Reactive Streams](https://en.wikipedia.org/wiki/Reactive_Streams).
 For more information, please check out this [link](rsocket.io/).
+The RSocket Broker, by its name, has two features: It is a broker just like other brokers and it is implenting reactive streams.
+So why not other brokers?
+Because other brokers are not easy to set up.
+They need zookeeper or other cluster management tools.
+Whereis the RSocket broker is pretty simple to connect to.
+The connection is easy to set up, just like connecting to any server.
+Now let's try to deploy your own broker.
 ## Deploy your own broker

 ## Try again